-0 Minimum Maximum Maximum Credit Percentage of Authorized Investment Type Maturity Quality Portfolio U.S. Agency and U.S. Government 5 years N/A No limit State of California Obligations 5 years N/A No limit CA Local Agency Obligations 5 years N/A No limit Prefunded Municipal Obligations N/A AAA No limit Banker Acceptances 365 days AAA No limit Commercial Paper 270 days AAAm No limit Negotiable Certificates of Deposit 365 days AAA No limit Repurchase Agreements 1 year AAA No limit Money Market Mutual Funds N/A AAAm No limit Collateralized Bank Deposits 5 years None No limit Mortgage Pass-through Securities 5 years AA 20% Time Deposits 365 days AAA No limit Guaranteed Investment Contracts N/A AA No limit California Local Agency Investment Fund N/A N/A No limit
+Authorized Investment Type Maximum Maturity Minimum Credit Quality Maximum Percentage of Portfolio U.S. Agency and U.S. Government 5 years N/A No Limit State of California Obligations 5 years N/A No Limit CA Local Agency Obligations 5 years N/A No Limit Prefunded Municipal Obligations N/A AAA No Limit Banker Acceptances 365 days AAA No Limit Commercial Paper 270 days AAAm No Limit Negotiable Certificates of Deposit 365 days AAA No Limit Repurchase Agreements 1 year AAA No Limit Money Market Mutual Funds N/A AAAm No Limit Collateralized Bank Deposits 5 years None No Limit Mortgage Pass-Through Securities 5 years AA 20% Time Deposits 365 days AAA No Limit Guaranteed Investment Contracts N/A AA No Limit California Local Agency Investment Fund N/A N/A No Limit

-In accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments were stated as fair value using the aggregate method in all funds and component units.
+In accordance with GASB Statement No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, investments were stated at fair value using the aggregate method in all funds and component units.
 The City's investments are carried at fair market value as required by generally accepted accounting principles.
-The City accounts for all changes in fair value that occurred during the year which are reflected in the fund balance for the fiscal year.
-These investment value changes are unrealized since the City's policy is to buy and hold investments until maturity dates.
+The City accounts for all changes in fair value that occurred during the year and are reflected in the fund balance for the fiscal year.
+These investment value changes are unrealized since the City's policy is to hold and buy investments until maturity dates.